-The term "foo-foo" refers to any ground provision or a combination of ground provisions that has been boiled, pounded or mashed, then formed into balls.
+The term "foo-foo" refers to any ground provision or a combination of ground provisions that have been boiled, pounded or mashed, then formed into balls.
 It's one of those foods that came to the Caribbean through the region's African descendants.
 It's also called foutou, fufu or foufou in parts of Africa.
 This hearty dish isn't made as often these days, but it's still very much a part of the Caribbean's cuisine, and it's a staple of the African diet.

 What's a Ground Provision?